Tommy Brann

 Tommy Brann (born December 23, 1951) is an American politician from Michigan.
 Brann is a Republican member of Michigan House of Representatives from District 77.

 Early life

 Thomas Michael Brann was born on December 23, 1951.
 Brann's father is John Brann, a former restaurateur.
 He graduated from East Grand Rapids High School.
+He is a third-generation resident of Kent County.
+He is of Irish Descent.

 Career

 Brann is the owner of Brann's Steakhouse and Grille.
 At 19, Brann started his first restaurant business.
 Brann is the author of Mind Your Own Business.
 After Michael Moore and Seth Rogen criticized the film American Sniper, Brann banned the two from visiting his restaurants, describing their criticism as "hateful" against the United States Armed Forces and military sniper Chris Kyle, who was portrayed in the film.

 Political career

 On November 6, 2016, Brann won the election and became a Republican member of Michigan House of Representatives for District 77.
 Brann defeated Dana Knight.
 In 2018 and 2020, as an incumbent, Brann won the reelection served House District 77.

-On October 10, 2021, Brann co-sponsored House Bill 5444 also known as the "fetal heartbeat protection act."
+On October 10, 2021, Brann co-sponsored House Bill 5444.